“Can food help my symptoms?”

 Alcohol and coffee

 Reduce as much as you can.
-They both exacerbate hot flushes.
+They can both exacerbate hot flushes and can cause problems with sleep, anxiety and mood.

 Avoid over spicy or processed foods